 Consistent with city and county efforts around social distancing to limit the exposure to individuals who may have contracted COVID-19 but are at that time asymptomatic, we have revised our Visitation Policies to help protect our patients and their loved ones.

+Until further notice, one visitor per day is allowed in our Inpatient Nursing Units from 12 - 6 pm, and in the Intensive Care Unit (ICU) from 3 - 6 pm.
 We encourage family and friends to continue to call, use FaceTime, Zoom, or Skype, or send email notes through our ePatient Notes service.

 Details of current hospital visitation include: